Request to data user

 Appeal to Data State Inspectorate

-If the competent authority or person has refused to provide you with the requested information, you have the right to appeal to the Data State Inspectorate.
+If a data user has refused to provide you with the requested information, you have the right to complain to the Data State Inspectorate.
+In your application, you should indicate:

-- the kind of action that you expect from the authority or person
+- the kind of action you expect from the data user

 - if possible, the relevant provisions of the General Data Protection Regulation which have been violated

-- arguments as to why the authority or person should have fulfilled your request
+- arguments as to why the data user should have fulfilled your request

 - and include relevant documents that substantiate your opinion, if there are any